JulianKarlBauer/mechkit/paper/paper.md

 In the context of engineering applications accounting for three spatial dimensions, deformations and stresses in solids are usually described by second order tensors.
-As linear mappings between observed deformations and possibly causal stresses, fourth order tensors have a special task in the field of linear elasticity.
+As linear mappings between observed deformations and possibly causal stresses, fourth-order tensors have a special task in the field of linear elasticity.
 To this end, the methods in `mechkit` are primarily focussed on second and fourth order tensors.
 Main motivations can thus be found in the research in linear elasticity
 [@Bertram2015], [@Mandel1965], [@Fedorov1968], [@Mehrabadi1990], [@Thomson1856],